noelledons/noelledons/README.md

 # :computer: Welcome to my page
 Hello there, it's nice to see you here!

-My name is Noelle :wave: I am a Mathematics with Economics Graduate who is passionate about Technology and creating equal opportunties for all.
-Since 2019, I have been building a solid foundation in Frontend and Backend technologies.
-In my spare time, I have been creating responsive web applications and using my skills to manipulate and analyse data.
-My current Tech stack includes HTML/CSS, JavaScript, Bootstrap, Python and SQL (and it is still growing!) :smile:
+My name is Noelle :wave: I am a Mathematics with Economics Graduate turned software developer and data science enthusiast!
+Since 2019, I have been using my spare time to build a solid foundation in frontend and backend technologies.
+To date, I have built responsive web applications that can be viewed on my page.
+My current tech stack includes HTML/CSS, JavaScript, Bootstrap, Python and SQL (and it is still growing!) :smile:

 <br>